Gym Etiquette: How to Not be a Gym “Bro”

 Most gyms have written rules regarding wiping down your equipment to cut down on the spread of germs.
 Do it.
 Even in a pre-COVID world, this was important.
 No one wants to pick up a cold or the flu from their gym.

-It’s the Gym, Not: Don’t Come Looking to Meet Someone
+It’s the Gym, Not the Bar: Don’t Come Looking to Meet Someone

 Contrary to some people’s beliefs, the gym is not a social place.
 Come to work out, not pick up a date or make a friend.
 Most people aren’t interested in chit-chatting.
 They’re interested in working out and getting out.